stefanhige/rsom_feature_extraction/README.md

 ## VESNET

+* use python logger for printouts to file and stdout

+* clean up module structure, move reused things to utils

+* more data with "red" noise

 * **currently using bce again** dice. handling when dice score is ~1e-14, which is probably when mask is empty in that patch.